 Students shared how teachers have incorporated techniques to engage students such as having them share something from their day and getting them actively involved with the content through role playing and technology.
 Jaylynn said the more students feel welcomed and understood, the safer they feel to share their opinions and thoughts.

-“I don’t think engagement is necessarily about the grades that people are getting, and I don’t think that’s an accurate representation of how engaged people are,” said Forest Hills Central senior Ellison Durkin.
+“I don’t think engagement is necessarily about the grades that people are getting, and I don’t think that’s an accurate representation of how engaged people are,” said Forest Hills Eastern senior Ellison Durkin.
 “I think it’s more about how much do people feel like they deserve to come and learn every day, and how much they actually want to be a part of the classroom.”

 Mental Health